 “I don’t think so,” said Eve.
 “Let’s do some science here.
-Let’s see what’s over that ridge.
+Let’s explore what’s over that ridge.
 And exactly how does that pool tarp work?
-I’d better touch it and take a closer look to find out.”
+I’d better touch it and see.”

 Check out this blog’s public page on Facebook for daily, 1-minute snippets of wisdom and other musings from the world’s great thinkers and artists, accompanied always by lovely photography.

 Elizabeth Haslam, whose photos (except for the books) grace the rotating banner at the top of this page.
 Some rights reserved under Creative Commons licensing, see more at: https://www.flickr.com/photos/lizhaslam/